syedsaqib2457/php-hash/readme.md

 <br>

-### Cloud Node Automation API
+### Firewall Security API
 ___

-This is a free and open-source API to automate cloud firewalls.
+This is a free and open-source API to secure firewalls.

 `This is a pre-release development version.`